Simbiat/Cron/README.md

 3. `maxtime` is maximum seconds that a job can run.
 When exceeded, a job is considered "hung" and will be rescheduled.
 Default is `3600`.
 4. `retry` is the number of seconds to delay execution of failed one-time jobs.
 Such jobs have frequency set to `0`, thus in case of failure this can result in them spamming.
 This setting can help avoid that.
 Default is`3600`.
 5. `sseLoop` governs whether processing can be done in a loop if used in SSE mode.
 If set to `0` after running `process` cycle SSE will send `CronEnd` event.
 If set to `1` - it will continue processing in a loop until stream is closed.
 Default is `0`.
 6. `sseRetry` is number of milliseconds for connection retry for SSE.
-Default is `10000`.
+Will also be used to determine how long should the loop sleep if no threads or jobs, but will be treated as number of seconds divided by 20.
+Default is `10000` (or roughly 8 minutes for empty cycles).
+7. `maxthreads` is maximum number of threads (or rather loops) to be allowed to run at the same time.
+Does not affect singular `runTask()` calls, only `process()`.
+Number of current threads is determined by the number of distinct values of `runby` in the `schedule` table, thus be careful with bad (or no) error catching or otherwise it can be easily overrun by hanged jobs.
+Default is `4`.

 ## SSE Events
 When used in SSE mode, these events will be sent to client: